xmartlabs/fountain-docs/RetrofitNetworkDataSourceAdapter.md

-# Retrofit Network Data Source Adapter
+# Retrofit Network Adapters

-The `RetrofitNetworkDataSourceAdapter` is an adapter which provides the required methods to handle the network requests.
+The Retrofit Network Adapters are structures, based on [Retrofit](http://square.github.io/retrofit/) engine, that are used to handle the network request.

+## Retrofit Network Adapters for paged endpoints.

-## Retrofit Page Fetcher
+### Retrofit Page Fetcher
 The `RetrofitPageFetcher` is used to fetch each page from the service.

 ```kotlin